Max Kleiman-Weiner

 University of Washington

 I am an Assistant Professor at the University of Washington and PI of the Computational Minds and Machines lab.
-Our goal is to create computational models that explain how the mind works and draw on insights from how people learn, think, and act to build smarter and more human-like artificial intelligence.
-We are currently recruiting students through the UW CSE and Foster School PhD programs.
+My goal is to create computational models that explain how the mind works and draw on insights from how people learn, think, and act to build smarter and more human-like artificial intelligence.
+I are currently recruiting PhD students.
+Please apply through the UW CSE and Foster School PhD programs.
 Interested students should mention my name in their application.

 • Social Learning: People readily infer the hidden contents of other people’s minds and learn what they know, want, and think often from just a few sparse observations.
 How do we learn from cumulative culture and or “upload” our discoveries through teaching and communication?
 Can we build machines with “Theory-of-Mind” that learn from people as quickly and intuitively as we do?